Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 There was less evidence of textual detail in many responses (as perhaps candidates who

-had not made detailed notes during the viewings had by now forgotten key moments
+had not made detailed notes during the viewings had by now forgotten key moments).
+Such

 responses in turn tended to latch desperately onto the examination paper’s introduction